- What We Do

 The hub-and-spoke name comes from the fact that the state will use nine regional hubs to facilitate a unified healthcare system.
 From those hubs, other local care providers will serve as the spokes that carry the services further into the communities.
 Dover’s Wentworth-Douglass Hospital will serve as the Seacoast’s hub.

-Some of 2018′s stories covered trends, such as the fact that new, stronger forms of fentanyl are continuing to replace heroin as the primary illicit narcotic on the streets.
+Some of 2018’s stories covered trends, such as the fact that new, stronger forms of fentanyl are continuing to replace heroin as the primary illicit narcotic on the streets.
+It’s possible to get an idea of how common and cheap it is to buy fentanyl and other similar drugs on the streets of the US by checking the anonymous posts of people on StreetRx regarding Prescription Drug Prices.

 That trend is supported by the medical examiner’s Dec.
 7 report.
 The report indicates fentanyl was the sole cause of 161 of the 330 fatal overdoses confirmed to date (with 83 cases still pending), while heroin accounted for only one fatal overdose.
 Two other cases were caused by a combination of fentanyl and heroin, according to the state.
+Heroin addiction is a national problem but heroin rehab can go a long way to assist the individuals trapped in this world of dependency.

 Other trends included hospitals reporting continued upticks in the number of opioid-related emergency cases they see, as well as a renewed surge in crystal meth in the area.
 Officials say the latter could be due to a misconception meth is safer than opioids.